Jules Verne: Early life

 In 1836, Verne went on to École Saint‑Stanislas, a Catholic school suiting the pious religious tastes of his father.
 Verne quickly distinguished himself in mémoire (recitation from memory), geography, Greek, Latin, and singing.
 In the same year, 1836, Pierre Verne bought a vacation house at 29 Rue des Réformés in the village of Chantenay (now part of Nantes) on the Loire.
 In his brief memoir Souvenirs d'enfance et de jeunesse (Memories of Childhood and Youth, 1890), Verne recalled a deep fascination with the river and with the many merchant vessels navigating it.
 He also took vacations at Brains, in the house of his uncle Prudent Allotte, a retired shipowner, who had gone around the world and served as mayor of Brains from 1828 to 1837.
 Verne took joy in playing interminable rounds of the Game of the Goose with his uncle, and both the game and his uncle's name would be memorialized in two late novels (The Will of an Eccentric (1900) and Robur the Conqueror (1886), respectively).

 Legend has it that in 1839, at the age of 11, Verne secretly procured a spot as cabin boy on the three-mast ship Coralie with the intention of traveling to the Indies and bringing back a coral necklace for his cousin Caroline.
 The evening the ship set out for the Indies, it stopped first at Paimbœuf where Pierre Verne arrived just in time to catch his son and make him promise to travel "only in his imagination".
-It is now known that the legend is an exaggerated tale invented by Verne's first biographer, his niece Marguerite Allotte de la Füye, though it may have been inspired by a real incident.
+It is now known that the legend is an exaggerated tale invented by Verne's first biographer, his niece Marguerite Allotte de La Fuÿe, though it may have been inspired by a real incident.